thisisanita/dogbreedcollective/README.md

 ### Breed Detail Page - Reply to a Topic

-- Users can reply to the topics posted on the breed detail page and share information about their experiences regarding that dog breed.
+- Users can reply to the topics posted on the breed detail page and share information about their experiences regarding that topic.

 ![Response Modal](/src/images/Frame6.png)
 ![Replied Topic](/src/images/Frame7.png)